LingkongSky/nodebb-robot/README.md

 ./nodebb-robot [options]
 ````
 ````
-        start                   start the process by default
-        stop                    stop the process by default
+        create <name>           create a new task
-        start <name>            start the process by the input name stop <name>             stop the process by the input name -l, --list              list the process
+        start <name>            start the process by the task name stop <name>             stop the process by the task name list                    list the tasks
         -h, --help              print the usage
 ````